 Download or read book Christianity and the Triumph of Humor written by Bernard Schweizer and published by Routledge.
 This book was released on 2019-07-17 with total page 232 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: This book traces the development of religious comedy and leverages that history to justify today’s uses of religious humor in all of its manifestations, including irreverent jokes.
 It argues that regulating humor is futile and counterproductive, illustrating this point with a host of comedic examples.
 Humor is a powerful rhetorical tool for those who advocate and for those who satirize religious ideals.
 The book presents a compelling argument about the centrality of humor to the story of Western Christianity’s cultural and artistic development since the Middle Ages, taking a multi-disciplinary approach that combines literary criticism, religious studies, philosophy, theology, and social science.
 After laying out the conceptual framework in Part 1, Part 2 analyzes key works of religious comedy across the ages from Dante to the present, and it samples the breadth of contemporary religious humor from Brad Stine to Robin Williams, and from Monty Python to South Park.
 Using critical, historical, and conceptual lenses, the book exposes and overturns past attempts by church authorities, scholars, and commentators to limit and control laughter based on religious, ideological, or moral criteria.
 This is a unique look into the role of humor and comedy around religion.
 It will, therefore, appeal to readers interested in multiple fields of inquiry, including religious studies, humor studies, the history of ideas, and comparative literature.

-Download or read book For Us, the Living: A Comedy of Customs written by Robert A Heinlein and published by .
-This book was released on 2001-01-01 with total page pages.
+Download or read book Robert A. Heinlein written by J. Daniel Gifford and published by .
+This book was released on 2000 with total page 312 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: The recently located first novel by one of this century's greatest, most beloved, and controversial writers of speculative fiction--Robert A. Heinlein, author of "Stranger in a Strange Land."
+Book excerpt:

-Download or read book Skillbook for Speech Improvement written by and published by Goodwill Trading Co., Inc..
-This book was released on with total page 224 pages.
+Download or read book Library Journal written by and published by .
+This book was released on 1986 with total page 714 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: